 Login to Complete A Submission or to Access Judging Panel

 This year, we are excited to launch a National Competition, giving students across the United States the opportunity to submit their original social impact games to the G4C Student Challenge.
 Projects submitted to the national competition will be judged/awarded separately from the local competitions.
-Students located in the program ‘Spotlight Cities’ of New York City, Los Angeles, Detroit, and Atlanta should consult the Local Competitions page for rules and guidelines.
+Students located in the program ‘Challenge Cities’ of New York City, Los Angeles, Detroit, and Atlanta should consult the Local Competitions page for rules and guidelines.

 Any middle or high school student in the U.S.